BrunoOGoes/DSPortifolio/README.md

 💡 Leveraging advanced mathematical and programming skills to propose models for business success, valuable insights, and effective data solutions.

 📚 Passionate about merging science and technology to drive innovation.

+🔬 Background in theoretical physics, specializing in quantum technologies and quantum thermodynamics.

 # Open to Work Opportunities in Data Science!